-Acxiom (NAS: ACXM) only managed to meet estimates last quarter, but investors hope that it will surpass expectations this quarter.
-The company will unveil its latest earnings on Wednesday, Oct.
-26. Acxiom provides marketing technology and services that enable marketers to successfully manage audiences, personalize consumer experiences, and create profitable customer relationships.
+Investors hope Acxiom (NAS: ACXM) will top analyst estimates once again after beating predictions by $0.02 cents in the previous quarter.
+The company will unveil its latest earnings on Monday, Jan.
+23. Acxiom provides marketing technology and services that enable marketers to successfully manage audiences, personalize consumer experiences, and create profitable customer relationships.

 What analysts say:

-Revenue forecasts: On average, analysts predict $300.6 million in revenue this quarter.
-That would represent a rise of 3.1% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $307.2 million in revenue this quarter.
+That would represent a rise of 2.7% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.17 per share.
-Estimates range from $0.14 to $0.19.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.21 cents per share.
+Estimates range from $0.19 cents to $0.23 cents.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 82.6% awarding it an "outperform" rating.
-The majority of the Fools are in agreement with the All-Stars as 69.4% give it an "outperform" rating.
-Fools are keen on Acxiom, though the message boards have been quiet lately with only 36 posts in the past 30 days.
+CAPS All-Stars are solidly behind the stock with 82.6% giving it an "outperform" rating.
+The majority of the Fools are in agreement with the All-Stars as 69.9% give it an "outperform" rating.
+Fools are gung-ho about Acxiom, though the message boards have been quiet lately with only 36 posts in the past 30 days.
 Acxiom's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.